Confused by the ever-evolving terminology of flexible work models?

 - Have clear meeting agendas and choose appropriate meeting formats (video, audio, messaging, etc.).

-- Encourage engagement from all participants and respect different time zones for hybrid teams.
+- Encourage engagement from all participants (our tips for a great virtual meeting is here) and respect different time zones for hybrid teams.

 - Follow up after meetings with meeting minutes and action items to keep everyone informed and accountable.